 Normally, compressed air at 20 to 30 bar pressure is required to start an engine in a certain direction.
 The compressed air which is inserted into the cylinder is also termed as “starting air”.

-This starting air is inserted to a cylinder when it is just past the TDC; and end when the exhaust opens.
-Pilot valve along with the starting air valve is responsible for proper injection of starting air timed on camshaft movement.
+This starting air is inserted into a cylinder when it is just past the TDC; and end when the exhaust opens.
+The pilot valve along with the starting air valve is responsible for the proper injection of starting air timed on the camshaft movement.

 Important Parts of Starting Air System